History of the New York City Police Department: 19th century

+The NYPD played a central role in both the 1870 and especially the 1871 Orange Riots, acting as the force responsible for protecting the Orange parade and attempting to control the crowds.
+Both riots broke out during the Twelfth of July celebrations in Manhattan, when Irish Catholic counter-protesters clashed with Ulster Protestant Orangemen.
+In 1870, the NYPD suppressed the violence but eight Catholics were killed in the conflict.
+After the 1870 violence, Police Commissioner James J. Kelso initially banned the Orange parade.
+This was overturned by Governor John T. Hoffman and ordered the march be protected.
+Approximately 1,500 New York City policemen and about 5,000 state militia and National Guard troops were deployed to escort the Orangemen.

+The 1871 riot broke-out outside Lamartine Hall on Eighth Avenue, which served as the Supreme Grand Orange Lodge of the United States.
+More than 60 civilians were killed, over 150 wounded, and about 100 people arrested.
+Around 20 policemen were injured by thrown objects and several were shot.

 Newspapers, including The New York Times, covered numerous cases of police brutality during the latter part of the 19th century.
 Cases often involved officers using clubs to beat suspects and persons who were drunk or rowdy, posed a challenge to officers' authority, or refused to move along down the street.
 Most cases of police brutality occurred in poor immigrant neighborhoods, including Five Points, the Lower East Side, and Tenderloin.

 Beginning in the 1870s, politics and corruption of Tammany Hall, a political machine supported by Irish immigrants, infiltrated the NYPD, which was used as a political tool, with positions awarded by politicians to loyalists.
 Many officers and leaders in the police department took bribes from local businesses, overlooking things like illegal liquor sales.
 Police also served political purposes such as manning polling places, where they would turn a blind eye to ballot box stuffing and other acts of fraud.

 The Lexow Committee was established in 1894 to investigate corruption in the police department.
 The committee made reform recommendations, including the suggestion that the police department adopt a civil service system.
 Corruption investigations have been a regular feature of the NYPD, including the Knapp Commission of the 1970s, and the Mollen Commission of the 1990s.

 In 1895, Theodore Roosevelt became President of the NYPD Police Commission.
 Under his leadership, many reforms were instituted in the NYPD.